-While participating in a culinary arts certificate program, students learn the basics for working in the food service industry.
+While participating in a culinary arts certificate program, students learn the basics needed to work in the food service industry.
 They explore cooking and baking fundamentals, food safety, menu preparation and business skills.
-Some certificate programs allow students to select a culinary specialty, such as pastry and baking, while others teach all aspects of culinary arts.
+Some certificate programs allow students to select a culinary specialty, such as baking and pastry arts, while others teach all aspects of culinary arts.

-Students participate in classroom instruction and also receive hands-on training in school kitchens.
+Students pursuing a certificate in the culinary arts participate in classroom instruction and also receive hands-on training in school kitchens.
 Students learn how food is produced and prepared using various domestic and international techniques.
-Culinary arts students take classes like:

 - Food safety and sanitation

 With a certificate in culinary arts, students are prepared for entry-level employment in the restaurant and food service industries.
 Graduates can apply for jobs at hotels, resorts, restaurants, theme parks, catering companies and more.
 Some common career choices include:

 According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for chefs and head cooks are expected to increase by 11% between 2018 and 2028.
 As of May 2018, also according to the BLS, the mean annual wage for these positions was $48,460, with the performing arts companies paying the highest average wages.